-14. Whenever the Medical Officer has reason to believe that the mind of a prisoner is, or is likely to be, injuriously affected by the discipline or treatment to which he is subjected, the Medical Officer shall report the case in writing to the Superintendent, together with such observations as he may think proper.
+treatment to which he is subjected, the Medical Officer shall report the case in writing to the Superintendent, together with such observations as he may think proper.

-This report, with the orders of the Superintendent thereon, shall forthwith be sent \[through the Deputy Inspector General] to "[Inspector-General of prison] prison] for information.
+This report, with the orders of the Superintendent thereon, shall forthwith be sent [through the Deputy Inspector-General] to the 'Director of Prisons] for information.

-15. On the death of any prisoner, the Medical Officer shall forthwith record in a register the following particulars, so far as they can be ascertained, namely:-
+15. Report on death of prisoner.- On the death of any prisoner, the Medical Officer shall forthwith record in a register the following particulars, so far as they can be ascertained, namely: